-This FACT indicates the average annual afternoon relative humidity measured at 3pm in each Australian city between the years 1981 and 2010.
+This FACT indicates the average annual afternoon relative humidity measured at 3pm in each Australian city between the years 1893 and 2010.
+Note that each city has various lengths of records kept.
 The relative humidity measures the amount of water vapour in the air as a percentage of the maximum water vapour the air can hold.
 Therefore relative humidity is measured as a percentage.
 A relative humidity reading of 100% means that the air is completely saturated with water and cannot hold anymore.
 Relative humidity near the ground could be much less, therefore there does not need to be a reading of 100% for it to be raining.
-The statistics expressed here came from Bureau of Meteorology data collected from 1981 to 2012.
-The city with the highest humidity is between Brisbane and Sydney at 56 percent, followed closely by Hobart at 55 percent.
-The city with the lowest is Perth at 45 percent, with Canberra and Adelaide not far ahead at 46 and 47 percent respectively.
+The city with the highest humidity is Hobart at 58 percent, followed closely by Sydney at 57 percent.
+The cities with the lowest are Adelaide and Canberra at 47 percent.